padiketeku/EarthObservation101-Practicals/Activity-08-Creating Spectral Indices for Surface Types.md

 ### Compute vegetation indices using built-in function

 The function, **normalizedDifference(bandNames)**, would be used.
 This function can be found under **ee.Image** in Docs.
 The function requires a lists of band names as the input.
-Two bands, at a time, are required in that the second band is subtracted or added to the first as shown below:
+Two bands, at a time, are required.
+The second band is subtracted or added to the first as shown below:
  (first − second) / (first + second) <br>
- The output image band is given the name is **'nd'** by default.
+ The output image band is given the name **'nd'** by default.

 #### Make NDVI layer